Southern Fried Catfish Recipe

 Frying Southern Fried Catfish

-Lightly beat your eggs then dredge the fish in the egg wash then the seasoned cornmeal mixture and place them on a wire rack.
+Lightly beat your eggs then dredge the fish in the egg wash then the seasoned cornmeal mixture and place it on a wire rack.
 Using a cast iron skillet, deep fryer or dutch oven, preheat your oil to 350 degrees.

 Step 5: Frying the Catfish